IDKonly/MyMasterVault/Room_3_Lab/Shelf_2_library/Box_1_manuscripts/Transcription of Mammalian cis-Regulatory Elements Is Restrained by Actively Enforced Early Termination.md

 Ø  Discussion

 The role of WDR82, PNUTS/PP1, and SET1 in the control of transcription termination is consistent with data in yeast.
-The yeast WDR82 ortholog (Swd2) and PP1 ortholog (Glc7) are both CPF subunits (Dichtl et al., 2002; He et al., 2003), and their deletion caused termination defects at a subset of Pol II-dependent genes (Cheng et al., 2004; Nedea et al., 2008).
-In S. pombe, a PNUTS ortholog (Ppn1) interacts with both Swd2 and Glc7 within the CPF (Vanoosthuyse et al., 2014).
+The yeast WDR82 ortholog (Swd2) and PP1 ortholog (Glc7) are both [[Cleavage and Polyadenylation Factor|CPF]] subunits (Dichtl et al., 2002; He et al., 2003), and their deletion caused termination defects at a subset of Pol II-dependent genes (Cheng et al., 2004; Nedea et al., 2008).
+In S. pombe, a PNUTS ortholog (Ppn1) interacts with both Swd2 and Glc7 within the [[Cleavage and Polyadenylation Factor|CPF]] (Vanoosthuyse et al., 2014).

 Nevertheless, by mining data from a proteomics screening (Malovannaya et al., 2011), we retrieved an interaction between WDR82 and a CPSF ancillary complex, cleavage factor I.